Pawventures

 RequirementDetails

-Health certificateNot required for dogs from the US (but recommended to carry)
+Health certificateNot required for personal pet dogs from the US traveling with their owner, but strongly recommended to carry.

-That is essentially it.
+That is essentially it for most travelers.
 No USDA endorsement, no titer tests, no waiting periods.
 The rabies certificate is the one critical document.
 Make sure it is current, signed by a licensed vet, and includes all the required information.
-Photocopies are generally not accepted; carry the original.
+Always carry the original — photocopies are generally not accepted at the border.

 At the Border (Driving)